sva-dsi/2017-fall-course/syllabus.md

 * Twigg, C., [_Data communicators: where is innovation happening_](http://storiesthroughdata.blogs.lincoln.ac.uk/).

 #### PRACTICE
 In prep for our study of maps and extra-journalism interactive platforms, evaluate the utility and validity of [Pattrn's projects](http://pattrn.co/), including [The Gaza Platform](https://gazaplatform.amnesty.org/), a partnership with Amnesty Intl.
-Another resource that might be helpful for dissecting visualizations is [Source](https://source.opennews.org/), a blog that dissects a lot of interactives for journalism articles, like this one on the Chicago [Police corruption investigation](https://source.opennews.org/en-US/articles/how-we-made-homan-square-portrait/).
+Another resource that might be helpful for unpacking visualizations is [Source](https://source.opennews.org/), a blog that dissects a lot of interactives for journalism articles, like this one on the Chicago [Police corruption investigation](https://source.opennews.org/en-US/articles/how-we-made-homan-square-portrait/).

 For coding practice, take a look at the [Completed](https://github.com/auremoser/web-html/tree/master/practice/completed) vs [Practice](https://github.com/auremoser/web-html/tree/master/practice/practice) files in this week's slides, and try to identify some differences that contribute to how different the visualizations look.
 Hint: look at the "stylesheets" or CSS files to see how they are different.